-Sunday morning services are traditional worship experiences at First Presbyterian Church.
-Services follow a Presbyterian worship order and provide inspired opportunities for the congregation through prayer, music, Bible readings and messages.
+Sunday morning is a traditional worship experience at First Presbyterian Church.
+The service follows a Presbyterian worship order and provide inspired opportunities for the congregation through prayer, music, Bible readings and messages.

-Following the 8:30 and 10:45 a.m. services, please join us for cookies, coffee and fellowship in Knox Hall.
+Following the service, please join us for cookies, coffee and fellowship in Knox Hall.
 It's a great opportunity to meet all the wonderful people at First Presbyterian.

-Sunday Evening Worship is a casual service that meets in Knox Hall and is led by Pastor David Henry or Reverend Mark Kiekhaefer.
+Sunday Evening Worship (Sunday Night 5 Alive) is a casual service that meets in Knox Hall and is led by Pastor David Henry or Reverend Mark Kiekhaefer.
 Worship at Sunday Evening focuses on our excitement for coming together to praise God, experience God, and share God with the world.
 After the service, we share a simple meal and enjoy each other in fellowship.

-Music is led by a smal praise team that plays all styles of music and is open to musicians who wants to use their musical gifts to worship God.
+Music is led by a small praise team that plays all styles of music and is open to musicians who wants to use their musical gifts to worship God.

 Children and Worship